AUSTRALIA SINGAPORE

 When an explosion occurs, its energy is released in the form of heat.
 The heat released under adiabatic conditions is called the heat of explosion.
 The heat of explosion is a fundamental parameter, since it determines the work capacity of the explosive.
 The violence of the explosion depends on the rate at which energy is released.

-There are several three (3) kinds of energy which may be released in an explosion, namely: (1) physical energy, (2) chemical energy and (3) nuclear energy
+There are two (2) kinds of energy which may be released in an explosion, namely: (1) physical energy and (2) chemical energy.

 Physical energy may take such forms as pressure energy in gases, strain energy in metals or electrical energy.
 Examples of the violent release of physical energy are the explosion of a vessel due to high gas pressure and the sudden rupture of a vessel due to brittle fracture.
 Another important physical form is thermal energy.
 This is generally important in creating the conditions for an explosion rather than as a source of energy for the explosion itself.
 In particular, superheat in a liquid under pressure causes flashing off of the liquid if it is let down to atmospheric pressure.